101 Introduction to Human Communication (3)

 A survey of the centrality of communication processes in substantive areas of political activity.
 Areas of study include political speeches, election campaigns, debates, government and media relations, advertising and propaganda, and political movements.
 Special emphasis is placed on the relationship between public opinion and the use of rhetorical strategies, imagery, and symbolism.

-This course examines the numerous aspects of the sports-media relationship in the US, where many of the global trends and developments in sports communication have occured.
-Drawing perspectives from popular criticism and scholarly research, the course surveys the development of sports media, the coverage and business of sports media. sports media audiences and fanship, and contemporary issues in sports media.
-Students are expected to enhance their understanding of social scientific, normative, and cultural studies approaches to media phenomena through a focused examination of mediated sports as a cultural artifact.
+This course examines the numerous aspects of communication and sports in the U.S., where many of the global trends and developments in sports communication have occurred.
+Drawing perspectives from popular criticism and scholarly research, the course surveys the development of sports media, the coverage and business of sports media, sports media audiences and fanship, and contemporary issues in sports media, the overage and business of sports communication, sports media audiences and fanship, and contemporary issues in sports communication.

 475 or 475W Intercultural Communication (3)